skinny85/eol-blog/src/articles/2022/graal-truffle-tutorial-part-7-function-definitions.md

         }
         return existingValue != null;
     }

+    public Object getVariable(String name) {
+        Object ret = this.variables.get(name);
+        if (ret == DUMMY) {
+            throw new EasyScriptException("Cannot access '" + name + "' before initialization");
+        }
+        return ret;
+    }
 ```

-As you can see, when writing to a global variable,
+When writing to a global variable,
 we check whether its previous value was the dummy --
 if so, we allow it even for `const` variables,
 which normally shouldn't be re-assigned
 (but if their previous value was the dummy,
-we know this is the first assignment that is the result of splitting the `const` declaration to implement hoisting).
+we know this is the first assignment that is the result of splitting the `const`
+variable statement into declaration and assignment, to implement hoisting).

 ### Parsing a block of statements -- second loop